Skip to Content

 With so many things to do and interesting places to explore in Barcelona, you may be feeling a little daunted when it comes to planning an itinerary.
 This guide to Barcelona’s top sights and attractions will give you a good idea of what to expect, and our experience-based tips will help you make the most of your time.
 At the bottom of this article, you can find a map indicating all the top sights in Barcelona.

-Good to know: In addition to the Barcelona must-sees featured in this guide, there are many more interesting things to do in Barcelona.
+Good to know: In addition to the must-sees featured in this guide, there are many more interesting things to do in Barcelona.
 While not a must on a short first visit, these experiences will make your visit to the city even more special than just ticking off the ‘must-see’ list.
-So in order to give you a more complete picture of what there is to see and do in Barcelona, we listed some of the coolest attractions and fun, local activities as well.
+So in order to give you a more complete picture of how much Barcelona has to offer, we share some of the coolest local attractions and fun activities as well.

 Best places to see and things to do in Barcelona Spain